cseickel/dotfiles/README.md

 You will need a nerd font to display the special characters correctly.
 It's not required, but it is helpful.
 I like [Hack](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack).
-Do not get a "mono" font.
-They are all monospaced and "mono" in nerd fonts refers to handling of double wide charcaters.
-Mono is bad and will make some icons look too small.
+Do not get a "mono" font, it does not mean "monspaced".
+All nerd fonts are monospaced, the "mono" indicator in nerd fonts refers to handling of double wide characters.
+Mono is for compatability with older terminals and will make some icons look too small.

 ## tmux